wstam88/node-red-contrib-bcrypt/README.md

 ## Outputs

-`msg.match` will be eather true or false
+`msg.match` will be either true or false